 Ann Regan Bilbo Barlow, Esq.

-Ann Regan is a Mississippian in every sense of the word.
-She spent most of her (early) years in McComb, Mississippi, where she graduated from Parklane Academy, but she also experienced life on the Mississippi Gulf Coast and in God’s Country (Oxford, Mississippi) before settling into Jackson.
-Ann Regan attended the University of Mississippi, where she became a member of Kappa Delta Sorority, but finished her last year of undergraduate school at Mississippi College.
-Both Ole Miss and MC hold a very special place in her heart.
+Ann Regan grew up in McComb, Mississippi, where she graduated from Parklane Academy.
+Ann Regan attended the University of Mississippi, where she was a member of Kappa Delta Sorority.
+Although Ann Regan finished her last year of undergraduate school at Mississippi College (MC), both Ole Miss and MC hold an incredibly special place in her heart.

-During her last year at MC Law, Ann Regan was admitted to limited practice in the chancery courts of Mississippi through the Adoption Legal Clinic, where she completed 17 adoptions.
-She also served as a legal extern for the Honorable L. Joseph Lee, Chief Judge of the Mississippi Court of Appeals, where she gained invaluable insight into the appeals process of our great state.
-Ann Regan received the American Jurisprudence Award in both Mississippi Practice and Current Issues in Family Law, was a Dean’s List honor student and was awarded the Law Student Bar Association President’s Award for her outstanding leadership and dedication to MC Law.
-Additionally, she participated in the law school’s study abroad program, where she studied International Human Rights in Merida, Mexico.
+During her last year at MC Law, Ann Regan was admitted to limited practice in the chancery courts of Mississippi through the Adoption Legal Clinic, where she completed 17 DHS adoptions in a single semester.
+She also served as a legal extern for the Honorable L. Joseph Lee, then Chief Judge of the Mississippi Court of Appeals.

 Ann Regan Bilbo Barlow